All Episodes

 There's no morals.

-We have we had no morals.
+We had no morals.

-Now I'm telling you I'm recovered because I don't live like that any longer.
+Now, I'm telling you, I'm recovered because I don't live like that any longer.

 Don't want any.

-That's I mean they don't want any any judgment.
+I mean, they don't want any judgment.

-No moral restraint.
+There's no moral restraint.

 That's why the attack on Christianity.